IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 The amount of debt that can be written off with an IVA very much depends on personal circumstances, such as your current employment status, debt level and disposable income.
 The maximum is 90% of unsecured debt but the average is around 60%.

-How can I apply for an IVA?
+How can I apply for a Scottish IVA?

 I’m thinking about an IVA.
 But what happens if I have no money spare at the end of the month?